-We have specialist support available for victims of rape, sexual assault, stalking or harassment.
+We have specialist support available for victims of rape, sexual assault, stalking, harassment and domestic abuse.

 Sussex Police abides by the Code of Practice for Victims of Crime.
 The Code ensures that victims of crime are treated in a respectful, sensitive and professional manner without discrimination of any kind.
 They should receive appropriate support to help them, as far as possible, to cope and recover and be protected from re-victimisation.

 The gov.uk website has further details about the Code, along with a wealth of other materials that you may find useful.

 The Safe Space Sussex website has been set up by the Sussex Police & Crime Commissioner to help local citizens deal with the before and after effects of crime.